Avatar (franchise): Avatar: Fire and Ash (2025)

-Avatar 4 (2026)
+Avatar 4 (2029)

-A fourth film is planned for December 18, 2026.
+A fourth film is planned for release on December 21, 2029.
 Jon Landau said that, due to a six-year time skip in the first act, a third of Avatar 4 has already been filmed to account for the aging of the child actors, and on September 9, 2022, it was announced at the D23 Expo that principal photography had officially begun for Avatar 4.
+However, in January 2024, Cameron said that he would not start filming the remainder of Avatar 4 until after the release of Avatar: Fire and Ash.
+Cameron stated that Avatar: The Tulkun Rider is being considered as a possible title for the fourth film.

-Avatar 5 (2028)
+Avatar 5 (2031)

-A fifth and final film has been announced and is scheduled for December 22, 2028.
-Jon Landau has stated that part of Avatar 5 will take place on Earth, with Neytiri visiting the planet.
+A fifth and final film has been announced and is scheduled for December 19, 2031.
+Jon Landau stated that part of Avatar 5 will take place on Earth, with Neytiri visiting the planet.
+Cameron stated that Avatar: The Quest for Eywa is being considered as a possible title for the fifth and final film.